Best free accounting software

 A complete money-management toolkit for small business owners

-These days genuine freeware - that is, software that's given away for free without adverts, bundled software or ulterior motives - is a rare thing.
-However, that’s exactly what AdminSoft Accountsis: more than 300,000 people have taken advantage of what is a surprisingly thorough free accounting system (and an refreshingly honest set of terms and conditions).
+Adminsoft Accounts is a software accounting package that's powered by advertising to generate revenue, making it free to download and use.
+According to the website, more than 300,00 people have taken advantage of what is a surprisingly thorough free accounting system (and an refreshingly honest set of terms and conditions).

 Download here: AdminSoft Accounts